BreadOfish/Stuck-In-School-Terminal/README.md

 # Stuck-In-School-Terminal
-This is a simple prop I made for a project I am a part of on, I decided to publicly host in on Github In case I want to reuse the sorce code for another project
+This is a prop I made for a project I am a part of on, I decided to publicly host in on Github In case I want to reuse the sorce code for another project

 Credits: